ministryofjustice/security-guidance/docs/access-control-guide.md

 Logs should not be:

 -   retained for longer than 2 years unless otherwise stipulated.
-Retention rules may vary on a case by case basis so check with the Data Privacy Team, the Cyber Assistance team, and the MoJ Data Protection Officer if a Log involves personal information.
+Retention rules may vary on a case by case basis so check with the Data Privacy Team, the Cyber Assistance team, and the MOJ Data Protection Officer if a Log involves personal information.
 See the [Accounting Guide](accounting.md) for further information.

 -   tampered with under any circumstances, for example through modification or removal.